 Ramsey is one of the four principle towns in the District of Huntingdonshire the others being the administrative centre of Huntingdon, St Ives home of the Chapel on the Bridge, and St Neots the largest town in the County of Cambridgeshire.

-The Rotary Club Of Ramsey was first Charted on 9th July 1970.
-40 years and many changes later we find 4 of our founder members still active in a club of 26 members.
+Rotary in Ramsey was first formed on 9th July 1969, receiving it's Charter on 12th June 1970.
+52 years and many changes later we find two of our Founder Members still active in a Club of 31 members.

 If you want to know more about what we do please browse our website.
 To tour Ramsey click the link below